On base sizes for algebraic groups: Introduction

 \end{corol}

 Lemire \cite{lemire} proved this in characteristic $0$ (the first inequality is well known and follows from results of Springer -- see \cite[Proposition 4.3]{Re}).
 The point is that the action of $H$ on $G/H$ is generically free (essentially by Theorem \ref{t:zin}) and is known to be versal \cite[Example 7.3(c)]{DR}, which gives the desired bound.
 A sketch proof is given in Section \ref{s:zin}, and we refer the reader to \cite{DR, ICM} for more details and generalities about essential dimension.
+Using Theorem \ref{t:zin}, Garibaldi and Guralnick \cite{GaG} gave a slightly easier proof of Corollary \ref{c:zin} and improved the bound to $\dim G - 2r -1$.

 \vs

 Let $G$ be an algebraic group acting on an irreducible variety $X$.
 Suppose there is a non-empty open subvariety $X_0$ of $X$ such that the stabilizer $G_x$ has a certain property $\mathcal{P}$ for all $x \in X_0$.
 In this situation, we say that a \emph{generic stabilizer} in $G$ has property $\mathcal{P}$.
 For example, notice that if there is at least one point $x \in X$ such that $G_x$ is finite, then a generic stabilizer is finite (more generally, the generic stabilizers will have a fixed dimension).
 In particular, if $X=G/H$ is a faithful transitive $G$-variety, then $b^0(G,H) \leqs b$ (respectively, $b^1(G,H) \leqs b$) if and only if the generic stabilizer of a point in $X^b$ is finite (respectively, trivial).
 In almost every case where $G$ is simple and $X=G/H$ is primitive, we show that if $b^0(G,H)=b$ then the generic stabilizers of points in $X^b$ form a single conjugacy class of subgroups of $H$.